PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 48 "Service Worker Registration looks like:" %}}

-3 or 4 lines of Javascript are all that's needed to get a service worker working on your page....
+3 or 4 lines of JavaScript are all that's needed to get a service worker working on your page....
 OK, it's not actually doing anything, but it is being registered.

 {{% /slide %}}